ct1/guides/production2_docker-nginx-django-gunicorn-channels2-daphne-redis-postgis.md

     └── ...
 ```

-The structure includes .env files, scripts folder and docker-compose files used to control the distinct docker environments.
+The structure includes .env files and docker-compose files used to control the distinct docker environments.

-Then, includes version control files (.git -> manage pack at docker level vs django level), nginx folder with its configuration files, and src folder with the django channels2 app
+Then, includes version control files (.git -> manage pack at docker level vs django level), nginx folder with its configuration files, postgres folder with initalization script (production only) and src folder with the django channels2 app

 ----------